11ume/kable/docs/getting_started.md

 kable uses **UDP Broadcast method**, to locate each node inside of same subnet.
 Each nodes send and recibe messages to the other nodes to inform about their state of health, their location, metadata, and other things, these messages are sent in intervals of time by default **3 seconds** or immediately when a status update is performed in some node.

+For reduce the amout of data emited, that messages are serialized via **[Message Pack](https://msgpack.org/)**, therefore they are very small.

 <br>

 > Important note: In most production environments like **Digitalocean** or **AWS EC2** etc, it is not possible to perform UDP brodcasting, therefore is necessary to use an **[overlay network](https://en.wikipedia.org/wiki/Overlay_network)**